reathanluo/ID_s10205205_LuoYuXuan_Assg2_website/README.md

 # Tests:
 The webstie has been tested on chrome,firefox and microsoft edge on pc, and safari,chrome on phone.
 It is responsive and able to run.

+# Commits
+1. Commit the framework and simple Readme File
+2. Commit the basic outline for the website
+3. Commit the websites: Home,Prevention,Symptoms and Treatment
+4. Commit part of the website: Statistics